joordan/file-tree-notes/README.md

 The extension will automatically focus the appropriate view when opening a note.
 You can configure whether notes open in the full editor view (default) or in a split view by changing the `fileNotes.openInSplitView` setting.

-### Using with GitHub Copilot
+## Using with GitHub Copilot 🤖

 File Tree Notes works great with GitHub Copilot!
 Here's a tip for maximizing your productivity:

-1. Open both your source file and its corresponding note file
+1. Open both your source file and its corresponding note file in the chat context
 2. Ask Copilot to analyze your code and generate notes based on what your source file is doing
 3. Try prompts like:
-   - "Generate documentation for this code"
+   - "Generate documentation for this code in the markdown file"
    - "Explain the key functions in this file"
    - "Create notes about the architecture of this module"
    - "Document the API endpoints in this file"

-Copilot can see both files in your context and can help create meaningful notes without you having to write everything from scratch.
+Copilot can see both files in your context and can help create meaningful notes.

-### Storage Options
+## Storage Options  🗄️

 The extension supports two storage modes for notes: